 We offer our services directly and with our group companies.
-As of June 30, 2017, we had 17 consolidated subsidiaries and eight equity method investees.
+As of June 29, 2018, we had sixteen consolidated subsidiaries and eight equity method investees.
 Our group companies work closely together in providing total network solutions to our customers.
 We collaborate on the development of various services and products and market our services and products together as a group and offer as a group our total network solutions.
 Our ATM operation business is conducted by Trust Networks.

-The table below sets out our group companies, including our major subsidiaries and equity method investees and our direct and indirect ownership of each of them as of March 31, 2017:
+The table below sets out our group companies, including our major subsidiaries and equity method investees and our direct and indirect ownership of each of them as of March 31, 2018:

+Jurisdiction of

-Company Name Jurisdiction of Incorporation Proportion of ownership and voting interest
+Company Name Incorporation Percentage of ownership

 Consolidated Subsidiaries:

 IIJ Global Solutions Inc. Japan 100.0%

 IIJ Engineering Inc. Japan 100.0%

-hi-ho Inc. Japan 100.0%

-Trust Networks Inc. Japan 79.5%
+Trust Networks Inc. Japan 79.5% (1)

 IIJ Innovation Institute Inc. Japan 100.0%

 Net Chart Japan Inc. Japan 100.0%

 RYUKOSHA NETWARE Inc. Japan 100.0%

 IIJ America Inc. U.S.A.
 100.0%

 IIJ Europe Limited U.K. 100.0%

-IIJ Global Solutions China Inc. China 100.0%(1)
+IIJ Global Solutions China Inc. China 100.0% (2)

 IIJ Global Solutions Singapore Pte.
-Ltd. Singapore 100.0%(2)
+Ltd. Singapore 100.0%(3)

-and six other subsidiaries (3)
+and six other subsidiaries (4)

 Equity method investees:

-JOCDN Inc. (4) Japan 50.0%

-Trinity Inc. Japan 33.8%
+DeCurret Inc. Japan 35.0%

 INTERNET MULTIFEED CO.
 Japan 34.0%

+Trinity Inc. Japan 33.8%

 Internet Revolution Inc. Japan 30.0%

+JOCDN Inc. Japan 20.0%

 PT Biznet Gio Nusantara Indonesia 40.0%

 Leap Solutions Asia co.
 Ltd. Thailand 40.0%

-and two other equity method investees (5)
+and one other equity method investee (5)

-- (1) 100% owned subsidiary of IIJ Global Solutions Inc. - (2) IIJ owned a 50.4% voting interest directly and a 49.6% indirectly through IIJ-Global. - (3) The six other subsidiaries are IIJ Deutschland GmbH, IIJ Global Solutions Hong Kong Ltd., IIJ-Global Solutions (Thailand) Co., Ltd., IIJ-Thailand, PT.
-IIJ Global Solutions Indonesia, and IIJ-Global Vietnam - (4) JOCDN Inc. increased its capital through third-party share issuance on April 3, 2017.
-As a result of this capital increase, our proportion of ownership and voting interest to JOCDN Inc. is 20.0% as of June 30, 2017. - (5) The two other equity method investees are Appiaries Corporation and KIS, Inc.
+- (1) We owned an 80.6% voting interest.
+The difference is due to the treasury stock owned by Trust Networks Inc. - (2) IIJ Global Solutions China Inc. was a 100% owned subsidiary of IIJ Global Solutions Inc. - (3) IIJ owned a 50.4% voting interest directly and a 49.6% indirectly through IIJ-Global. - (4) The six other subsidiaries were IIJ Deutschland GmbH, IIJ Global Solutions Hong Kong Ltd., IIJ-Global Solutions (Thailand) Co., Ltd., IIJ-Thailand, PT.
+IIJ Global Solutions Indonesia, and IIJ-Global Vietnam.
+On December 31, 2017, we sold all the shares of common stock of our wholly-owned subsidiary hi-ho. - (5) The one other equity method investee was KIS, Inc.